bismuthfoundation/Hack-with-BIS/21-Scatter-Decentralized-Offchain-Storage/plugins/131_scatter_offchain_storage/readme.md

+# S.C.A.T.T.E.R
+## First usecase implementation of the Hyperlane architecture

-Showcase how a custom plugin (130_custom_commands) can be used for decentralized offchain storage.
+Showcase of how a custom plugin (130_custom_commands) can be used for decentralized offchain storage.
 To enable this plugin, simply move the "plugins" directory to your Bismuth directory and run your node.
+This plugin can be customized, for example to check if data storage has been paid for by the requestor.

 > This plugin requires 035_socket_client plugin to also be in the plugins directory.